 Tambaron Beach Resort has open cottages and different types of rooms available.
 Guests have the option to order meals for P250 each or to bring their own food.
 We rent a family room for P3000.
 We brought our own food from the market in Bulalacao and paid P500 for using the kitchen facility.
 Dining utensils can be borrowed for free.

-There’s also Buyayao Island.
-If I had seen it first, I’d probably vote to stay here instead.
+If I had seen Buyayao Island first, I would probably have voted to stay here instead.
 The beach shore is wide and has very clear, green water.

 Cottages are available for P1000 for 5 people.
 Guests need to bring their own food.
 You can ask the caretakers to cook for you.